Vinayak1234/CAPTraining/README.md

 1. Execute the below command to add configuration for SAP HANA deployment

     `cds add hana`

+2. in package.json change the requires part as shwon below to push the project models to cf.

+Change from
+    ```
+    "requires": {
+      "db": {
+        "kind": "sqlite"
+      }
+    }
+    ```

+    To
+    ```
+    "requires": {
+      "db": {
+        "kind": "sqlite",
+        "[production]": {
+          "kind": "hana",
+          "model": [
+            "db/",
+            "srv/",
+            "app/",
+            "schema",
+            "services"
+          ]
+        }
+      }
+    }
+    ```

-2. Execute the below command to add an mta.yaml file out of CDS models and config.
+3. Execute the below command to add an mta.yaml file out of CDS models and config.
 The file will be created under project root folder (CAPTraining/mta.yaml)

     `cds add mta`

-3. Remove the production params from mta.yaml (CAPTraining/mta.yaml) file build-parameters since we will be deploying the mtar file to our dev or test instance.
+4. Remove the production params from mta.yaml (CAPTraining/mta.yaml) file build-parameters since we will be deploying the mtar file to our dev or test instance.

     From:
     ```